dr460nf1r3/dr460nixed/README.md

 ## Structure

 - `flake.nix`: Entrypoint for hosts and home configurations.
-Also exposes a devshell for bootstrapping (`nix develop` or `nix-shell`) as well as Colmena configs.
+Also exposes a devshell for bootstrapping (`nix develop` or `nix-shell`) as well as Colmena configs
-- `apps`: Packages built from source.
+- `apps`: Packages built from source
 - `configurations`: All the Nix configurations not available via modules, eg. home-manager configurations
-- `hosts`: NixOS Configurations, accessible via `nixos-rebuild --flake`.
+- `hosts`: NixOS Configurations, accessible via `nixos-rebuild --flake`
 - `modules`: The major part of the system configurations, exposes `dr460nixed.*` options
-- `overlays`: Patches and version overrides for some packages.
+- `overlays`: Patches and version overrides for some packages
-- `pkgs`: My custom packages.
+- `pkgs`: My custom packages

 ## Module options